benfjohnson/developer-dot/avatax/errors/EmailValidationError.md

 ## Explanation

-An email address is in the format:

-    user@domain.org

-Where domain.org refers to an existing DNS record.
+An email address is in the format `user@domain.org`, where domain.org refers to an existing DNS record.

 Please check your email address and try again.